sohnya/free-genai-bootcamp-2025/README.md

-# Japanese Sentence Constructor - AI Teaching Assistant Comparison
+# GenAI Bootcamp

-This project is part of the [FREE GenAI Bootcamp](https://genai.cloudprojectbootcamp.com/), where we explore and compare different AI approaches to creating a Japanese language teaching assistant.
+This is my repo for the [FREE GenAI Bootcamp](https://genai.cloudprojectbootcamp.com/), where I explore and compare different AI approaches to teaching Japanese to beginner language learners.

-## Sentence Constructor
+## Japanese Sentence Constructor - AI Assistant Comparison
-`sentence-contructor` contains an example of iterative work in generating prompts for for create a Japanese teaching assistant.
+`sentence-contructor` contains an example of iterative work in generating prompts to create a Japanese teaching assistant.
 The prompts are fed into an AI Assistant (meta.ai, ChatGPT) and the output is reviewed by a human to build the next prompt in the series.